web3-storage/docs/docs/quickstart/README.md

 1. Note down your API key.

     :::warning
-    Do not share you API with anyone else.
+    Do not share your API with anyone else.
 This key is specific to your account.
     :::

 Next up, [uploading a file to Web3.Storage ↓](#upload-a-file)

 ## Upload a file

-Uploading a file to Web3.Stoage using the JavaScript client library is pretty simple:
+Uploading a file to Web3.Storage using the JavaScript client library is pretty simple:

 1. Authorize your session by using your API key: